Construction Getting around

 Information for road users

-To build light rail as quickly as possible, sections of Hunter and Scott streets will be temporarily closed to traffic in 2018.
+To build light rail as quickly as possible, most of Hunter and Scott streets will be temporarily closed to traffic during construction in the first half of 2018.
 Changed traffic conditions may cause some delays and we encourage people to take this into account when planning their trip.

 When travelling in and around the city centre, consider using alternative routes to help avoid traffic congestion.
 Honeysuckle Drive, Wharf Road, King Street and roads in from The Hill are still open.